github112017/SampleK8sMicroServiceTask/README_FARREN.md

    message.
 The HTTP status code in the response and in the JSON body (and error message) are now consistent.

+4. I added more logging than needed for observability into the services behavior, including correlation ids (for tracking a single request through multiple services) and authentication failure reasons.
+These would normally be downgraded to debug or trace levels (or removed completely) but are handy for debugging during development and testing.

-4. Multiple levels of testing is provided (there is some overlap):
+5. Multiple levels of testing is provided (there is some overlap):

    1. Unit tests for classes providing non-trivial business logic.
 These are intended to focus on algorithmic correctness,